 -Heredity - Family history of osteoporosis increases risk

--Hormone Deficiency - Estrogen in women/Testosterone in men increases risk
+-Hormone Deficiency - Lower estrogen levels in women/testosterone levels in men increases risk

 -Long-term Vitamin deficiency - Particularly Vitamin D